sfajfer/Master-of-Gu/Combat.md

 ### Parry
 The parry reaction can only be taken when its determined a melee attack has hit you and before the damage has been rolled.
 Make a **Close Combat** test with a +10 penalty, opposing the opponent's attack roll.
 If you win, you take no damage from the attack and can make your own melee attack against the opponent in turn as long as they are within your melee range.
 You can parry attacks made as part of the parry reaction.

+### Make an Opportunity Attack
+When a creature moves from inside your melee range to outside your melee range, you may make a melee attack as an attack of opportunity.
+If you make an unarmed attack, it may not be a kicking attack.

 ### Trigger a Held Action
 When the trigger you specified upon holding a combat action occurs, you may take this reaction to use said action.